BP warns TNK-BP bosses, partners on governance - sources

 One option involved AAR selling its 50 percent stake to BP for cash and shares, which would leave the oligarchs with significant shareholdings in the British oil major.

 The second would see AAR buying half of BP's stake in TNK-BP.
-BP has said it does not want to be a minority shareholder in TNK-BP, which accounts for 29 percent of the British company's oil production.
+BP has said it did not want to be a minority shareholder in TNK-BP, which provides almost a third of its oil production.

 Fridman stepped down as CEO of TNK-BP in May, days before BP said it could sell out.